hnauen/Arduino/Joystick/README.md

 ## Installation

-Copy this folder to your Arduino libraries folder and (re)start Arduino.
+Copy the src folder to your Arduino libraries folder and (re)start Arduino.

 ## Usage